fkarg/fkarg.github.io/drafts/drive.md

 tags:
 - book
 ---
-Daniel H. Pink's 'book that will change how you think and transform how you live'.
+Review of Daniel H. Pink's 'book that will change how you think and transform how you live'.

 <!-- TLDR of the review, and if I would recommend it to others. -->

+This was the third suggested book of our Book Circle, which I read in the end of october.
+The second was [Rich Dad, Poor Dad][rich-dad].

 <!-- Short description of where I got the book from and how I got interested in it,
 as well as when I read it.
 Reference other book reviews if applicable. -->